GauravBewal/CloudBeesAssignment/README.md

-# Pre-requisite -
-Node - 22.5.7 or above version should be present on your local

-To setup and run test cases -
+# To setup and run test cases -

 1. Go to root directory of the project
 2. Run ```npm install```
 3. Run ```npm run install-playwright```